torusresearch/solana-wallet/docs/home.md

 <img src="screenshots/wallet-home-qrScanner.png" width="700" height="auto" />

-Scan & Pay button on top lets the user harness [Solana Pay](https://solanapay.com/), which is an decentralized and performant payment network for immediate transactions in USDC or Solana-based stablecoins.
-Solana Pay is energy efficient and fast and its the first open direct merchant-to-consumer payment rail.
+Scan & Pay button on top lets the user harness [Solana Pay](https://solanapay.com/), which is an decentralized and performant payment network for immediate transactions in SOL or SPL tokens like USDC.

 Scan & Pay opens the device camera to scan merchants QR Code.